In some situations, we investigate possible breaches of workplace laws.

 - underpaying wages or entitlements of employees

 - deductions, cashbacks or requirements to spend money of employees

 - unfair dismissal or bullying of a worker

 - coercion of an employee by an employer.

-If AAT approve our use of a FWO notice:
+If the Administrative Appeals Tribunal approve our use of a FWO Notice:

 - we have to give the person at least 14 days to comply

 - someone required to answer questions in person is entitled to be legally represented and reimbursed for reasonable expenses